scribblr42/scribbles.github.io/_posts/2020-07-28-the-profile-layer.md

 ![Image of the Tableau Trough](/assets/tableau-trough-tim.png)

 The Profile Layer can help inform this learning journey.
+Imagine a scenario where Tableau is able to anticipate frustration and nudge you toward a Help document, a Community resource or even simply toward a feature - but at exactly the right time.

 #### Taking the personas and user bases, and taking actions